DevTeam/Pure.DI/README.md

 public object Resolve(Type type, object? tag) { ... }
 ```

-These methods are useful when using the [Service Locator](https://martinfowler.com/articles/injection.html) approach when the code resolves composition roots in place:
+These methods can resolve public composition roots as well as private roots and are useful when using the [Service Locator](https://martinfowler.com/articles/injection.html) approach when the code resolves composition roots in place:

 ```c#
 var composition = new Composition();